AnonymousHacker1279/MyPortal/README.md

 Then reload Apache to apply the new settings with ```apachectl graceful```.

-# Enable Automatic Updates
-You can enable automatic updates by creating a bash script to pull new code to your server.

-The script can look like this:

-    #!/bin/sh
-    cd /var/www/html  # Use your server directory here git pull orgin master

-Use ```chmod +x updatescript.sh``` to make it executable

-Then you can use a ```crontab``` to make it run automatically.

-Using ```crontab``` is very simple and straightforward.
-Using ```crontab -e``` you can add a new cron job to be scheduled.
-Go to [this link](https://www.pantz.org/software/cron/croninfo.html) for cron examples and syntax.

 # Enable Custom Error Pages
 Custom error pages are provided and can be activated using a ```.htaccess``` file.
 You need to create a ```.htaccess``` file in the root of your website.
 Within that file, you can place the following code in the ```.htaccess``` file to redirect users upon certain HTTP codes.